 This word can be used in two ways.
 Sometimes “charism” is used to refer to the primary apostolic purpose of a congregation.
 Our charism is one of education.
 We also use the word “charism” to mean the spirit that enlivens us as Religious of the Sacred Heart, the main focus of our lives, which is to find the love of God in the heart of the world and bring God’s love into the world.

-The time of spiritual formation as a candidate, novice or professed of temporary vows.
-Spiritual formation consists of prayer, reflection, studies in theology, scripture and documents of the Society of the Sacred Heart.
-These later documents focus on our history, tradition, and charism as well as more recent documents that come from our General Chapters and Provincial Assemblies that center on how we live our lives in the world today.
+The time spent forming oneself spiritually in preparation for final vows to become a woman religious.
+Spiritual formation consists of prayer, reflection, and studies in theology, scripture and documents of the Society of the Sacred Heart.
+These later documents focus on our history, tradition, and our charism, as well as more recent documents that come from our General Chapters and Provincial Assemblies that center on how we live our lives in the world today.

 The two-year period that follows candidacy.
 During this period the novice enters more deeply into the life of the Society by prayer, reflection and study.
 There is also a time for working in a ministry and working among the needy.
 Most religious communities use the word "novitiate."

 The period of final preparation, usually in Rome, before a Professed of Temporary Vows makes her Final Vows.
 It is a time of prayer, reflection and further deepening one’s love and understanding of the Society.
-Because RSCJ sisters of Temporary Vows from various parts of the world gather together for this experience it is also a unique opportunity to develop a broader understanding of the internationality of the Society.
+Because RSCJ from various parts of the world gather together for this experience, it is also a unique opportunity to develop a broader understanding of the internationality of the Society.
 Relationships are developed during this time of Probation that are often maintained throughout the newly professeds’ lives.

 Professed of Temporary Vows (PTV)